10 Types of Effective Instagram Captions (with Examples + Tips!)

 Examples

-I wrote this caption to give a preview of my blog filled with Instagram content editing apps, leading up to a call-to-action to tap the link in my bio to read the full blog on my website.
+I wrote this caption to give a preview of my blog filled with my 25 top Instagram content editing apps, leading up to a call-to-action to tap the link in my bio to read the full blog on my website where I have free offers and opt-ins they can sign up for.

-Cloth and Flame, an Arizona event company, invited people to buy tickets for their special event, tagging stakeholders and providing a sense of urgency by sharing the limited number of tickets available.
+Cloth and Flame, an event company in Arizona, invited people to buy tickets for their special event, tagging stakeholders and providing a sense of urgency by sharing the limited number of tickets available.

 5. The One that Educates